 If your Siri language is set to English, Siri won’t translate to English and will nudge you to use the Translate app.

-However, if your Siri language is set to one of the supported languages like French, you can ask it to translate something into English.
+However, if your Siri language is set to a supported language, such as French, you can ask it to translate something into English.

 To change your Siri language, go to iPhone Settings > Siri & Search > Language and select one.